 Creative types have erected some witty ditties which make for some amusing reading.
 But most noticeable are the puns and word plays.
 I liked the gnomes left by the girls from OHCWA labelled with "friends gnometta what".
 Other signs include the likes of "Gnome is where the heart is", "Gnome man's land", "Gnome news is good news", and "Roam gnome more".
 Some gnomes are not lacking ambition, proclaiming "World gnomination" and the "Gnoman empire".

 Just when you think you must have seen them all, you find that there are more.
 Little clusters and odd individuals - every community has them - are spread out over a larger area than first appears.
-In all, there are thought to be over 5000 gnomes and gnomelike creatures ... but gnomebody really knows for sure.
+In all, there are thought to be around 10000 gnomes and gnomelike creatures ... but gnomebody really knows for sure.
 However it is known for sure that the population is rising.

 Gnomesville is about twenty minutes south east of Bunbury, at the intersection of Wellington Mill Rd, Wellington-Lowden Rd, and Ferguson Rd.
 There is a small area for parking, but no other facilities.
 For anyone travelling between Perth and the south west it is only a short detour away from the main routes, and an excuse to explore further in the Ferguson Valley.